Broadcast Journalism BA(Hons) 2015-16

 In addition to placements offered at the BBC, we also have work experience arrangements with ITV and Sky, independent TV production companies, commercial radio stations, various national newspapers and magazine groups, and top public relations companies.

-Graduates have gone on to work in journalism, broadcasting, publishing, business, the public services, advertising and PR.
+Graduates have gone on to work in journalism, broadcasting and social media at companies ranging from the BBC and Sky to local and national newspapers and magazines.
+Others have moved into careers in publishing, business, the public services, advertising and PR.

 Professional links and accreditations